denten-books/plain-text/3-projection.md

 The *perception* of density and sparseness depend on the viewers ability to perceive differentiation.
 Ultimately, the very qualities of density and sparseness, and therefore of digital and analog representation, belong not to the object of representation---chess or computer game---but to the viewer.
-This was the unexpected conclusion that began to emerge in dialog with Goodman in the 1980.
+In the 1980s, philosophers engaging in dialog with Goodman's earlier work began to move away from discussing digital representation in terms of the properties of the medium and towards a more process-based, viewer-depended understanding of the terms.

-An interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
+For example, an interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
 I can approximate the pressure someone else puts on their bicycle handlebars with some arbitrary measure of precision that can never reach perfect reproducibility.
 This means also that while more digital art forms like literature are, in some sense, perfectly reproducible, analog forms, like painting, are not.
-Following a similar chain of reasoning, the late great American philosopher John Haugeland amends Goodman's foundational definitions of digital representation to include "flawless copying and preservation."
-This property further has the effect of freeing digital representation from its medium.
-A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
-Digital systems are media independent. *Hamlet* can be reproduced on paper or stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
+Following a similar chain of reasoning, the late great American philosopher John Haugeland proposed to consider the quality of being reproducible as essential to our understanding of digital representation.
+Reproducibility, for Haugeland, involved "flawless copying and preservation."
 To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].

-In the case of the soap opera effect, we may think of film as something like an "irreproducible series of paintings" and of video as "perfectly copyable magnetic facsimiles."
-(This would at least restore film to the conventional understanding of analog formats.)
+Let us consider Haugeland's propositions in relation to some of our previous case studies.
+The movements of the chess game are indeed perfectly reproducible.
+In fact several conventions exist precisely to ensure the perfect preservation and the reproducibility of chess games.
+These include the "descriptive" and the "standard algebraic" chess notations.
+By contrast, individual *chess sets* are not perfectly reproducible.
+Each is a somewhat unique version of the same "regulation" ideal.
+Importantly, sometimes drastic differences in the shape of the figures and the materials used to make chess sets are not meaningful in the context of the game.
+They may be meaningful to collectors, who may prize certain chess sets for their craftsmanship, for example.
+But "craftsmanship" is not in itself a signifying property int the game of chess.
+Rather, it attains meaning in the "game" of collecting.

+A painting by Rembrandt occupies a place on the "perfect reproducibility" diametrically opposite to chess.
+No amount of copying however perfect can reproduce the value of the original painting.
+This holds true even if a technique was invented by which it would become possible to make a perfect, molecule-by-molecule reproduction.
+The rules of fine art collection demand an original work of art that preserves the provenance of the artifact.
+This may include incidental bumps, scratches, and patina accrued through history.
+Such marks carry no meaning "by the rules" of painting, but they do carry meaning "by the rules" of collecting.
+Thus conventionally, painting would count as an analog genre by Haugeland's definitions.
+But if someone chose to disregard the rules of collecting; if one simply enjoyed looking at beautiful pictures, for example; they would be justified in treating painting as a perfectly reproducible art form.
+It would in essence attain the quality of being more digital than painting in the world of fine art collecting.

+The moving image lies somewhere in the middle between the extremes of competitive chess and fine art.
+In the case of the soap opera effect, we may think of analog film as series of still shots.
+For some purposes, these still shots are reproducible in mass quantities, although not perfectly.
+Multiple copies of each film reel are routinely distributed to multiple cinemas.
+Each is "authentic" in the sense that is is sanctioned by the movie studio.
+Yet from another perspective, each frame is also an irreproducible work of art, which like painting can accrue the patina of time, and in some context attain value based on such unique properties as belonging to this or that prominent film director.
+If one in this way considers celluloid-based film cinematography as producing a "irreproducible series of paintings," one may think of magnetic storage-based videography as producing "perfectly copyable magnetic facsimiles."
+It is possible to imagine that some magnetic tapes would also be able to attain value; to become in a sense, unique work of art.
+But such a thought experiment is made difficult by the fact that humans lack the sensory faculties necessary to observe the magnetic trace directly.
+Distortions to the magnetic field are therefore lost, in a sense, to direct observations.
+Magnetic representation struggles to gather patina.
+But once again we see that qualities like "reproducibility" or "patina" really depend on the capabilities of the observer.

-Writing more than a quarter of a century later, Matthew Katz offers two further important addenda to the discussion between Goodman and Haugeland.
-First, Katz maintains that Goodman's notions of discreteness and differentiation properly affect the format and not the medium of representation.
-Second, he maintains that the distinction between digital and analog formats could sometimes relate to the person involved, and not on the medium itself.
+Joining the conversation in 2008, the philosopher Matthew Katz outlined two further important qualifications to the definition emerging in the discussion between Goodman and Haugeland.
+First, Katz

+the format and not the medium
+of representation.
+Second, he proposed that the distinction between digital and analog formats could sometimes relate to the person involved, and not on the medium itself.

 To illustrate these two amendments, Katz gives the example of an approximate measuring system that uses a supply of marbles in a large beaker.
 The unit of measurement could be something like a "number of handfuls."
 Even though marbles are a perfectly discrete medium, the system is analog because no convention is established to reproduce a "handful" with any sense of precision.
 My two handfuls will be different from another's.
 A corollary to the distinction between medium and format, then, lies in the user's ability to perceive quantities.
 The reader (viewer, listener) matters.
 Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital (under the expanded definition).
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
 From similar thought experiments Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system [@katz_analog_2008].

+This property further had
+the effect of freeing digital representation from its medium.
+A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
+Digital systems are media independent. *Hamlet* can be reproduced on paper or stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.

 The movement from medium to user radically destabilizes Goodman's original insight.
 Where Goodman begins with defining digitality in terms of physical